DennisHeimbigner/netcdf-c/docs/quickstart_env.md

 ==============================

-The netCDF-c library provides several parameterization mechanisms to control its behavior "globally".
-The term _globally_ means that the behavior change is generally independent of any specific file, with some exceptions.
+The netCDF-c library provides several parameterization mechanisms to control its behavior at run-time.
+The term _run-time_ means that the library's behavior can be changed every time the library is initialized

 The most commonly used parameterization mechanisms are:
 1. Environment Variables -- accessed by the getenv() function.